sammy44nts/indexd/rfcs/002_contract_maintenance.md

 For data to remain on the network, contracts needs to be formed and renewed.
 The contract maintenance process automates this by performing a range of checks on hosts and existing contracts to determine whether the contracts we have are still sufficient.
-This RFC outlines the necessary step performed by the contract maintenance code.
+This RFC outlines the necessary steps performed by the contract maintenance code.

 ### Contract Archiving